Leeonleee/obsidian-vault/Models of Computation/Conversions.md

 # NFA without $\epsilon$ Transitions to DFA
 For every NFA $N$ without $\epsilon$-transitions, there is a DFA $M$ such that $L(M)=L(N)$

+**Subset construction**
+- How do you simulate the NFA if you are pretending to be a DFA?
+	- Keep track of the s

 # DFA to Regular Expressions